victoriadw/victoriadw/README.md

 🌱 You can look at some of my projects in my [CapstoneProjects](https://github.com/victoriadw/CapstoneProjects) repository! 🌱

-📫 I'm looking for a role in the tech industry, in data science or something similar!
-You can find me on LinkedIn [here](https://www.linkedin.com/in/victoria-daramy-williams/). 📫

 🔭 I mainly code in Python and Java, but I am open to learning other programming languages.
 Maybe I'll explore C++ next? 🔭

 <!--